Buying a new eBike in 2021: “Why is it so hard to buy a bike right now?”

 May – July

 Bike Industry Insight – Most manufacturers, factoring in/forecasting from previous year demand, normally only plan to build a set number of each model, each year.
 When they run out of frames, motors & other components, they’re gone.
-With motor suppliers like Bosch and Yamaha working to a 12 month lead time and the same for component manufacturers like Shimano, they can’t simply “make more” when a model runs out.
-This means bikes ‘ready to go’ but with no components to match.
+With motor suppliers like Bosch and Yamaha working to a 12 month (or longer!) lead time and the same for component manufacturers like Shimano, they can’t simply “make more” when a model runs out.
+This translates to bike frames ‘ready to go’ but with no components to match.

 Ordering for Model Year 2021